AdrianaSakeena/quantum_interference_simulator/README.md

 detection screen is the sum of two independent single-slit distributions, producing two smooth peaks with no interference fringes.

+Classical Double-Slit Assumptions:
+- Each particle passes through one slit only.
+- Particles do not influence each other.
+- Each slit produces a smooth probability distribution on the screen.
+- The probability density from each slit is highest at the position aligned with that slit.
+- The two slits are identical, so particles have an equal probability of passing through either slit.
+- The detector records only the position of arrival, not which slit the particle passed through.
+- No phase or interference effects are included in this model.

 Results:
 <img width="472" height="359" alt="image" src="https://github.com/user-attachments/assets/ff839abc-fdae-457a-a392-7d8d8d2b8a96" />